Grok (chatbot): Logos

-Controversies
+Controversies and criticisms

 Usage for DOGE activities

 On April 8, 2025, Reuters reported that the Musk–led Department of Government Efficiency (DOGE) "heavily" used Musk's Grok AI chatbot as part of its work within the United States federal government.
 It also reported that Trump-appointed officials at the Environmental Protection Agency (EPA) told their managers that DOGE is monitoring communication of applications using AI; a source said, "We have been told they are looking for anti-Trump or anti-Musk language."

-Irish data commissioner investigation
+Irish Data Protection Commissioner investigation

-On April 11, 2025, the Irish Data Protection Commission (DPC) announced the opening of an investigation into the processing of personal data in publicly accessible posts posted on X by EU users, for training generative artificial intelligence models, in particular the Grok models.
+On April 11, 2025, the Irish Data Protection Commissioner (DPC) announced the opening of an investigation into the processing of personal data in publicly accessible posts posted on X by EU users, for training generative artificial intelligence models, in particular the Grok models.
 The inquiry considered an extensive range of issues concerning the use of a subset of the data, which was controlled by X, particularly personal data in publicly accessible posts posted on the platform by European Community users.
 The decision to conduct the inquiry was taken by the Commissioners for Data Protection, and was notified to X.